bytecodealliance/regalloc2/doc/FASTALLOC.md

 4. At the beginning of a block, all branch parameters and livein virtual registers will be in their dedicated spillslots.

+There is an exception to invariant 3: if a branch instruction defines the VReg used as a branch arg, then there may be no opportunity for the VReg to be placed in its spillslot.

 # Instruction Allocation

 To allocate a single instruction, the first step is to reset the